 The court should not award attorney’s fees to defendant because he has not established what fees were actually incurred or the reasonableness of those fees.

-The Court should find that the amount of attorney’s fees in this case should not exceed $23,173.38.
+The Court should find that the amount of attorney’s fees in this case should not exceed $23,258.13 or less.

-If the Court dose find that the landowner is entitled to reasonable fees the Court should find that that the Plaintiff’s final written offer is $19,779 the amount presented in the Petition to appropriate and the amount deposited with the clerk of courts the day the petition was filed.
-While Plaintiff did provide the property owner with an appraisal with $14,370 as the fair market value this was never a written offer.
+If the Court dose find that the landowner is entitled to reasonable fees the Court should find that that the Plaintiff’s fair market value and initial written offer is $19,440 the amount presented in the Petition to appropriate and the amount deposited with the clerk of courts the day the petition was filed.
+Additionally, ODOT presented Attorney Kenter with a counteroffer to settle this matter for “$25,000 and honor Mr. Eichhorn’s request to salvage the building materials” in writing by email on Tuesday, March 30, 2021.
+While Plaintiff did provide the property owner with an appraisal with $14,870 as the fair market value this was never a written offer.
 Plaintiff’s did not make a counteroffer lower than the original deposit.

-This court should find that the last offer received in writing by the property owner $19,779, and the 150% should be calculated based off of this number.
-The Court should further find that the jury verdict exceeds the last written offer by $92,693.50 and order that the amount of attorney’s and appraisal fees should not exceed $23,173.38.
+This court should find that the last offer received in writing by the property owner $19,440 or $25,000, and the 150% should be calculated based off of this number.
+The Court should further find that the jury verdict exceeds the last written offer by either $93,032.50 or $87,472.50 and order that the amount of attorney’s and appraisal fees should not exceed $23,258.13 or $21,868.13.

 CONCLUSION

-Based on the foregoing reasons, the Court should find that the defendant is not entitled to attorney’s fees and appraisal costs and if they are entitled to attorney’s fees and appraisal costs these costs should not exceed $23,173.38.
+Based on the foregoing reasons, the Court should find that the defendant is not entitled to attorney’s fees and appraisal costs and if they are entitled to attorney’s fees and appraisal costs these costs should not exceed $23,258.13 or less.

 Respectfully submitted,